laravel/pennant/notes.md

 ### To consider

+- users should be generic, as they might be "Organisation" or "Team".
+Feature::for($team)
 - https://3.basecamp.com/3734608/buckets/19188934/messages/5567248106
 - Segment responses when `foo.a` is set but checking for `foo`
 - Ability to eagerly load a users active features in a service provider, middleware, etc. Then have that only trigger once the feature system is interacted with.